defi-wonderland/handbook/sites/wonderland/docs/development/overview.md

 pagination_next: development/research/research-overview
 ---

 # Welcome to the Development Section 👩‍💻

 We live in a space where code is law, and law is fragile.

-In Wonderland we care about crafting systems that lasts.
+At Wonderland we care about crafting systems that last.
 Every line we write carries consequences, sometimes financial, sometimes reputational, sometimes ethical.

 > We believe great engineering happens at the intersection of curiosity and discipline.

-That means saying *no* to shortcuts.
+That means saying _no_ to shortcuts.
 That means understanding why code patterns matter, why onboarding isn't a formality, and why tests are not an afterthought.
-We do not separate writing from thinking — or thinking from responsibility.
+We do not separate writing from thinking, or thinking from responsibility.

 Here, you'll find the foundations of how we build: